wb-driver/DRIVER2.0/system-administration.md

 ### 3. Configuration files

-When checking out the source code, make sure to checkout the tag that you want to deploy.
-The list of valid tags can be found [here](https://github.com/WorldBank-Transport/DRIVER/tags).
-To do this, run `git fetch --all && git checkout tags/<version>`.
+When checking out the source code, make sure to checkout the branch that you want to deploy.
+The list of valid branches can be found [here](https://github.com/hsarbas/DRIVER2.0).
+To do this, run `git fetch --all && git checkout branch/<version>`.

-#### Configuration wizard

-Run the setup wizard by executing `./scripts/generate_deployment_config`.
-This will prompt you for the domain name and IP addresses that you noted down previously.
-The script will then generate a barebones versions of the Ansible group-vars and inventory files for you, including auto-generated passwords. **You will still need to edit the group-vars**, but the wizard is a convenient way to get started.

-Once you've run the wizard, open up `deployment/ansible/group_vars/production` using a text editor.
-The file contains numerous parameters that must be set correctly in order for your installation of DRIVER2.0 to function.
-It also contains explanations of the meaning of each parameter.
-The **configuration wizard** will have already set most of these values to reasonable defaults, so you shouldn't need to change many.
-However, there are some that you will almost certainly want to change:
-- `app_version`: Set this to the `<version>` that corresponds to the tag you checked out in Step 3
-- `DRIVER2.0_admin_email`: Set this to your email
-- `languages`: Change this to the language(s) you want to use
-- `local_time_zone_id`: Set this to the time zone of the area where you will use DRIVER2.02.0
-- `local_country_code`: Set this to your country's two-letter code
-- `local_center_lat_lon`: Set this to the location where you want DRIVER2.0's maps to be centered by default.

-Don't worry about making a mistake here -- you can always change the parameters and re-run the deployment process (next section) if you realize you need to make changes later.

 ### 4. Deploy